UNC-Libraries/Access-Checker/README.md

 - SpringerLink
 - University Press (inc. Oxford) Scholarship Online

+The script can check for some other special issues on certain platforms:
+- Nineteenth Century Collections Online - check for presence of "Related Volumes" section on an ebook landing page

 # Requirements
 - You must have [JRuby] (http://jruby.org/) installed.
 This script has been tested on JRuby 1.7.3.
 Installing JRuby is super-easy; point-and-click .exe installers are available for Windows on the [JRuby homepage] (http://jruby.org/).